React nodes

 named import in line 1 — it serves to introduce a variable called useState

-In React applications, this named-import approach is quite mainstream.
-That is, instead of accessing hook functions as React.hookFunction()
+In React applications, this named-import approach is quite mainstream for all hooks.
+Instead of accessing hook functions as React.hookFunction()

-, the functions are imported directly while importing the 'react'
+, the functions are imported directly from the react

 .